tomcl/issie/README-HLP24-TEAM4.md

 This aligns all components on a sheet and scales custom components to reduce wire bends.
 Invoked automatically on D1 test cases (Alt1-7) and toggled with Alt-8.

 ### D2 beautifying function
 - `sheetOrderFlip` _`[SheetT.Model -> SheetT.Model]`_

-This reorders ports on a sheet to reduce wire crosses.
-Invoked automatically on D1 test cases (Alt1-Shft-7) and toggled with Alt-Shft-8.
+    This reduces number of wire crossings by trying every combination of swap MUX inputs, flip MUX and gates, change orientation of MUX and gates, re-oder custom component ports then apply the one which gives minimum wire crossings.
+Invoked on D2 test cases (Ctrl+ shift+ (2~7)), toggle with Ctrl+shift+8 to see original circuits/ beuatified circuits.

 ### D3 beautifying function
 - `sheetWireLabelSymbol` _`[SheetT.Model -> SheetT.Model]`_